Thanksgiving and Black Friday holiday cyber crimes

 It's a no rocket science for businesses and consumers to stay safe and ahead of Black Friday online frauds

-Deliver Security Awareness Training – It is important for all the employees to be aware of the possible cyber threats.
+Deliver Security Awareness Training All the employees need to be aware of the possible cyber threats.
 Enforce effective training methods to train employees and other users of an organization to protect the company and customer data from security breaches.

 Happy Black Friday, So Here are the Big Offers

-Google Play offers some discounted entertainment in honour of Black Friday and Cyber Monday.
-You can check out the deals through Play Store Cyber Week portal.
+Google Play offers some discounted entertainment in honor of Black Friday and Cyber Monday.
+You can check out the deals through the Play Store Cyber Week portal.
 And there are many more deals yet from Amazon and Walmart for more Black Friday deals and Cyber Monday savings.

 Online shoppers can check the security of a website through our website security scanner.
 The cWatch Web Site Scanner will scan a website in minutes and give you're a security score rating to give you better insight as to whether the site has protection enabled.